My Mortgage Sorted

 Exit / deeds release fee£50–£300Sometimes — not all lenders charge one

-Many lenders offer remortgage packages that include a free valuation and free legal work.
-Some also waive the arrangement fee entirely.
+Yes, many lenders offer fee-free remortgage packages that include free valuation, free legal work, and no arrangement fee, making the cost of switching minimal or zero.
 These “fee-free” deals can make remortgaging extremely cost-effective, particularly if you wait until your current deal expires and avoid any early repayment charges.

 Keep in mind that fee-free deals may carry slightly higher interest rates than deals with fees.
 A broker can calculate the total cost of each option over the deal period to help you decide which approach saves you the most money overall.